ipadurean-bd/matter-handbook/content/HowItWorks/Attestation.md

 that:

 - it is a genuine product
-- it is a product that passed Matter compliance tests and has been thus certified by CSA.
+- it is a product that passed Matter compliance tests and has been thus certified by CSA

 In order to accomplish those goals, the device carries:

 - A Device Attestation Certificate (DAC) that conveys device's manufacturer ID (VID) and product ID (PID).
-The DAC chains up to a set of trusted roots, approved by CSA members.
+The DAC chains up to a set of trusted roots, approved by CSA members
-- A securely-stored, private key associated with the public key stored in the DAC that proves the device owns this unique certificate.
+- A securely-stored, private key associated with the public key stored in the DAC that proves the device owns this unique certificate
-- Certificate declaration is a statement cryptographically signed by CSA that states that a tuple (VID,PID) has passed Matter compliance tests.
+- Certificate declaration is a statement cryptographically signed by CSA that states that a tuple (VID,PID) has passed Matter compliance tests

 During the development phase, the manufacturer is able to test their Devices without the full Attestation process.
 Testers should be explicitly informed that the Device is under testing, and it